|Vice Chancellor for Research:

 Residency For Tuition and Fee Purposes

-A student who has been admitted to the Graduate School for study toward an advanced degree must be registered on a continuing basis for a minimum of three (3) credit hours of graduate courses (4000 and above) during each semester of the regular academic year (fall and spring), whether the student is in residence, off-campus, or is pursuing a degree on a part-time basis.
+A student who has been admitted to the Graduate School for study toward an advanced degree must be registered on a continuing basis for a minimum of three (3) credit hours of graduate courses (400 and above) during each semester of the regular academic year (fall and spring), whether the student is in residence, off-campus, or is pursuing a degree on a part-time basis.
 Students participating in the Thesis Abroad Program may be subject to additional requirements and should contact the Graduate School.
-A minimum registration for one (1) credit hour is required if all required course work, seminar, and thesis credits have been completed, but the student has not defended the thesis or presented the publishable paper or submitted the required paperwork to the Graduate Studies Office.
-If registration is allowed to lapse, the student must apply for readmission.
+A minimum registration for one (1) credit hour is required if all required course work, seminar, and thesis credits have been completed, but the student has not defended the thesis or presented the publishable paper or submitted the required paperwork to the Graduate School.
+If registration is allowed to lapse, the student must apply for readmission unless the student has applied for official leave status Please see the Official leave form.
 Please see “Former Student Application Procedures” for details.

 Graduate students consult with their advisor before each registration to plan courses in accordance with the graduate program.
-The graduate program and thesis project should be approved by the thesis committee or the program director in the case of non-thesis options.
+The graduate program plan and thesis project should be approved by the thesis committee (or the program director in the case of non-thesis options).
 All subsequent changes must be similarly approved.
-The graduate program must be filed with the Graduate School Office immediately following the second registration and should be updated as necessary.
+The graduate program plan must be filed with the Graduate School Office immediately following the second registration and should be updated as necessary.
+The Graduate Student Program Form.

 A late fee will be charged for graduate students who register for more than six credits after the first day of class.
 Registration will not be allowed after the last day to add a class (10 days after the first day of class ).

-The average graduate student enrolls for nine (9) credits hours per semester.
+The typical full-time graduate student enrolls for nine (9) credits hours per semester, which defines full time for students in on-campus programs.
 Fifteen (15) credit hours per semester is considered to be the normal maximum graduate load.
 Higher loads must be approved by the Graduate School and may be permitted if the student is taking a combination of courses at the graduate and undergraduate level.
-Students applying for financial aid should refer to the Financial Aid section for minimum registration requirements.
+Students applying for financial support should refer to the Financial Support section for minimum registration requirements.

 Courses and Credits Applicable to Graduate Programs